William Booth1

 William Booth is the son of William Booth and Sarah Kaye.1 He married, firstly, Elizabeth Mary Webb, daughter of Richard Holden Webb.1 He married, secondly, Harriet Cave-Browne-Cave, daughter of Sir William Cave-Browne-Cave, 9th Bt. and Louisa Wilmot, on 4 September 1832.1

-William Booth gained the rank of Major in the service of the 13th Hussars.1 He lived at Beighton Hall, Yorkshire, England.1
+He gained the rank of Major in the 13th Hussars.1 He lived at Beighton Hall, Yorkshire, EnglandG.1

 Citations